-3. Source of Hire/Quality of Source
+3. Source of hire and quality of channel source

 One of the most popular recruitment metrics to track is the source of your hires.
 This refers to understanding where your successful candidates found out about your open vacancy.

-Monitoring the source of hire requires logging whether employees came to you through your company careers site, a recruitment agency, a job board, LinkedIn, via employee referral or as an internal hire.
+Monitoring the source of hire requires logging whether employees came to you through your company careers site, a recruitment agency, a job board, LinkedIn, via employee referral, or as an internal hire.

 This information enables you to target your marketing and advertising, investing in a presence on the most beneficial platforms.
-You can gain greater insight collecting further data on the quality of the source by tracking where all your high-quality candidates (those who make it to the latter stages in your recruitment process) come from.
+You can gain greater insight by collecting further data on the quality of the source by tracking where all your high-quality candidates (those who make it to the latter stages in your recruitment process) come from.

-The time to hire refers to the period of time between a new hire being formally requested and the chosen candidate accepting the role.
+The time to hire refers to the period between a new hire being formally requested and the chosen candidate accepting the role.
 It includes the time taken to review applications, administer any pre-employment testing, run assessment centres, interview shortlisted candidates and make a formal offer.

-5. Channel Source Efficiency
+5. Channel source efficiency

 Channels could include universities, online job boards, recruitment agencies, print media, events, internal/referral or social media sources.

-6. Quality of Hire
+6. Quality of hire and talent

 Measuring the quality of hire helps to keep track of whether you are successfully employing individuals who are the right fit for your roles.
 Quality is, however, subjective.